Planning a Trip to Venice? Here are Some Things to Consider.

 Yes, Venice is “weird.”
 Rather, it is unique — a mixture of decaying beauty mixed with a melancholy undercurrent of eventual loss.
 Even in the heat of August there are reminders (water bubbling up from the streets, for one) that the city is sinking.
 There’s a sense that you may be standing in a future Atlantis, and you can imagine the city being visited by underwater archaeologists of the future, swimming past the famous columns, recovering ancient artifacts like cheap parasols and selfie sticks.

-48.3 million visitors visited Venice in 2017, which is why there were protests by locals that same summer,[footnote]World Population Review places the number of actual residents of Venice at 270,884…I also note they estimated annual tourism at 20 million visitors, far less that reported by Federalberghi.
-Anecdotally, a Venice resident told us that there were only 35,000 actual residents, and that more are leaving each year.
-The latter part is true — 2000 residents leave annually according to the Guardian article, but I’m not sure where he got his statistics.[/footnote]and why Venice ended up in CNN Travel’s 12 Destinations Travelers Might Want to avoid.
+48.3 million visitors visited Venice in 2017, which is why there were protests by locals that same summer and why Venice ended up in CNN Travel’s 12 Destinations Travelers Might Want to avoid.
 But Venice remains a “bucket list” destination for many travelers.
-So, if you decide to not heed their advice and visit anyway, here are some things you might want to think about when planning a trip to Venice.
+So, if you decide to not heed their advice and visit anyway, here are some things you might want to think about during your Venice trip planning.

 Time of Year